sumith97/Forensic-Analysis-of-Android-Privacy-Browser/README.md

 Please go through Report.pdf for detail explaination of lab environment setup, Browser Test script and code explanation <br>

-The report also has analysis on 8 popular browsers.
+The report also has analysis on 8 popular Android browsers, Google Chrome, Mozilla Firefox & Firefox Focus, Opera, TOR, Brave, DuckDuckGo and Dolphin.